7 Disgusting Things Butterflies Eat

 You know what else is full of nutrients?
 Dead bodies!

 Rotting animal flesh is a huge butterfly favorite [PDF]—so much so that researchers have begun baiting tropical butterfly traps with shrimp heads, chunks of dead snake, and prawn paste.
-Texture is key; since butterflies have no teeth, the carrion has to be so rotten that it’s actually liquefying.
+Texture is key; since butterflies have no teeth, they can essentially only "lick" the rotting meat.
 “Traps were baited and checked for cycles of five days, with extra bait added each day to ensure a range of decay,” wrote one scientist in her report [PDF].
 Butterfly researchers really don’t get enough credit.